-In summary, as this is a town in the countryside the above transport facilities are inadequate and requires car ownership in order to be able to commute for daily life.
+In summary, as this is a town in the countryside the above transport facilities are limiting and invariably requires car ownership, to be able to commute for daily life.
 The increase in car ownership has an added impact on traffic congestion and air quality.